Curtis Anderson (footballer): Eastbourne Borough (loan)

 On 9 July 2021, Anderson signed for National League South side Eastbourne Borough on loan for the entire of the 2021–22 season.

 Lancaster City

-It was announced on 31 January 2022 that Anderson has signed for Lancaster City, upon his release from Wycombe Wanderers.
+On 31 January 2022, Anderson signed for Lancaster City after his release from Wycombe Wanderers.
+He made 21 appearances for the club in all competitions before departing.

+Bootle

+On 18 March 2023, Anderson joined Northern Premier League Division One West side Bootle on a free transfer.

 International career

 Anderson was a squad member for the England under-17 team that finished runners up at the 2017 UEFA European Under-17 Championship.
 In October 2017, Anderson was included in the squad for the 2017 FIFA U-17 World Cup.
 He saved a penalty and then converted his own as England defeated Japan in a penalty shoot-out to reach the quarter-finals.
 Anderson played in the final as England defeated Spain to lift the trophy.